laech/java-stacksrc/readme.md

 ## IntelliJ IDEA

-* With Maven this works out of the box.
+* With Maven this works out of the box when running tests inside IntelliJ.
 * With Gradle you need to enable: Preferences | Build, Execution, Deployment
   | Build Tools | Gradle | Runner | Delegate IDE build/run actions to gradle.
   Currently running Gradle on the command line doesn't show the decorated